-Europe is going back to school despite recent virus surge
+Back to class: Despite virus surge, Europe reopens schools

 Schools remained shut in most of Africa, Latin America and in some of the world’s most populated nations including India and Bangladesh.
 In the U.S., some school districts are planning a mix of in-person and online learning to help maintain social distancing.
 Other districts are starting classes online only.

-Denmark this week saw an unusual endorsement for reopening schools.
-Its second-largest city, Aarhus, sent all high school students home after a spike in virus cases, but the teens pushed back, saying they don’t learn as much online.
+Parents and teachers are not the only people demanding a voice in school reopenings.
+Denmark’s second-largest city, Aarhus, sent all high school students home after a spike in virus cases but the teens pushed back, saying they don’t learn as much online.

 Protesting Monday, they held signs reading: “I just want to go to school.”